Downtown Norfolk, VA

 History enthusiasts take note: Norfolk’s downtown is home to some of the oldest, most storied sites in the region with historical landmarks around almost every corner!
 A journey along the Cannonball Trail, a self-guided historical tour, is a must-do; just be sure to factor in at least two hours to see it all!
 On this tour you’ll get a sense of what daily life was once like; and you’ll see historic homes including the Moses Myers House, the Willoughby- Baylor House and the Hunter House Victorian Museum.
 You’ll see the MacArthur Memorial, the final resting place and museum honoring General of the Army Douglas MacArthur and his wife; the Armed Forces Memorial and the Norfolk Southern Museum.

 After strolling along the streets of the neighborhoods you’ve likely worked up quite the appetite!
-Well you’re in luck, because our downtown is home to some of the regions most revered, and delicious eateries.
-For classic seafood dishes served in an upscale- causal atmosphere, head over to 456 Fish on Granby Street.
+Well, you’re in luck, because our downtown is home to some of the regions most revered, and delicious eateries.
+For classic seafood dishes served in an upscale- casual atmosphere, head over to 456 Fish on Granby Street.
 Granby Street is often referred to as “restaurant row”, and offers up everything from authentic Asian cuisine to refined, farm-to-table fare and much more!
 If you’re looking for something more exotic, head to Chartreuse Bistro or Saint Germain; both are sure to have something to sate your plate.
 Want to experience a part of Norfolk’s history while dining?
-Then reserve a table at the historic Freemason Abbey Restaurant, a beautifully preserved 142 year-old church turned restaurant.
+Then reserve a table at the historic Freemason Abbey Restaurant, a beautifully preserved 142-year-old church turned restaurant.
 If you are looking for multiple options under one roof, make your way to Waterside District, downtown's dining and entertainment hotspot located along the Elizabeth River.